 At SpecFicNZ we’re committed to helping our emerging creatives develop their craft, so we are offering up to ten (10) free manuscript assessments to members on a first-come basis (as funds allow).
 If you are not a member and would like to become one, information for joining up can be found here.
 Submissions for this programme must be speculative and can be prose (short story, novella, novel, non-fiction), poetry, or screenplay.
 In a single attachment (Word, rtf) include up to 6000 words (or the section break falling closest to 6000 words), your synopsis, plus a maximum of two (2) specific questions pertaining to the project that you would like help with.
 SpecFicNZ will endeavour to pair you with an experienced writer or editor whose work closely aligns with your own.
-However, if there is a particular member who you would like to have assess your work, feel free to name them and we will do our best to make that happen, although we cannot make any guarantees.
-The final appraisal will consist of a 2-3 page document with suggestions for strengthening the work to bring it to a publishable standard and might include comment on the structure, character, plot, style, and commercial nature of the project.
+However, if there is a particular member who you would like to have assess your excerpt, feel free to name them and we will do our best to make that happen, although we cannot make any guarantees.
+The final appraisal will consist of a 2-3 page document (based on the excerpt and synopsis only) with suggestions for strengthening the work to bring it to a publishable standard and might include comment on the structure, character, plot, style, and commercial nature of the project.
 Depending on the assessor, it may or may not include a line edit.
 Please note that the assessor’s suggestions may not be exhaustive and may not result in the work achieving publication.
 In general, appraisals should be completed and returned to you within six weeks of receipt.
 All forwarded materials will remain the property of the author and will be kept confidential.
-Send your submission to email@example.com with Manuscript Assessment and your name in the subject line.
+Send your submission to [email protected] with Manuscript Assessment and your name in the subject line.

 Assessors.
 If you are an experienced writer or editor of speculative fiction and would like to offer your services to this programme, please send a thumbnail bio outlining your skills and project preferences to SpecFicNZ at [email protected] and we will add you to our list of assessors.
 Please note, inclusion on the assessor list does not guarantee you will be invited to provide an assessment as offers will depend on the nature and number of projects submitted.
 Payment will be a flat fee of NZ$120.00 per completed assessment.